MathiasSchindlerCPH/MathiasSchindlerCPH/README.md

 ### Hi there, fellow humans and others! 👋

+*My Motto:  Do things right the first time and there won't be need for apologies.*

 * Based in Barcelona, Spain📍
 * Working at Fundació Bofill as Data Coordinator💼
 * Experienced in Python, R, SQL, Stata, LaTeX, MS Office👌